Quick Reference Definitions of key Eleva.js terms and concepts.

 A web application that loads a single HTML page and dynamically updates content as the user interacts.
 Eleva with the Router plugin enables SPA development.

-An official Eleva plugin (~6KB) for centralized state management with actions, namespaces, persistence, and subscriptions.
+An official Eleva plugin (~2KB gzipped) for centralized state management with actions, namespaces, persistence, and subscriptions.
 Learn more →

 A way to listen for changes to store state or emitter events.
 Always unsubscribe in onUnmount to prevent memory leaks.